victordelval/amw-frontend/markdown/en/about.md

+---
+images:
+  - how-to-use-6.jpg
+  - how-to-use-6.jpg
+  - how-to-use-6.jpg
+  - how-to-use-6.jpg
+caption: There are some cases where the network can incorrectly identify mined areas.
+Here are some examples of incorrect detections.
+title: These are not mines
+---

 # About

 The Amazon Mining Watch is a partnership between the Pulitzer Center´s Rainforest Investigations Network and the Earth Genome.
 These two nonprofit organizations have joined forces to bring together the power of machine learning and investigative journalism to shed light on large-scale environmental problems in the Amazon.